-Criteria

-Notes / Conclusions

-Scheme Governance & Management

-The Trustee believes that TPT provides:

-- a good range of services both directly to members, and in the day-to-day running and governance of the Scheme; and - a robust and independent governance structure which focuses on improving member outcomes.

-External assessment

-Prior to achieving Master Trust authorisation TPT received the PQM Ready Quality Mark, meaning that the DC Scheme was independently assessed as having high quality standards of governance, low charges and clear member communications.
-In 2019 TPT received Master Trust authorisation from the Pensions Regulator, further demonstrating the quality of the Scheme.
-TPT continues to be an authorised Master Trust and regularly submits information to tPR for approval.

-Trustee assessment

-The Trustee undertakes an annual appraisal process, feedback and training to ensure that all the Trustee Directors are performing well in their role.

-Member Complaints / Disputes

-Over the 12-month period to 30 September 2020, from its DC membership of c.
-250,000 TPT received 20 formal complaints under the internal dispute resolution procedure about service in the DC Scheme.
-Two of these complaints were referred to the Appeals and Discretions Committee.

-One complaint was referred to the Pensions Ombudsman in respect of TPT's DC schemes over the reporting period.
+Criteria Notes / Conclusions Trust Governance The Trustee believes that TPT provides: & Management a good range of services both directly to members, and in the day-to-day running and governance of the Trust; and a robust and independent governance structure which focuses on improving member outcomes.
+Evidence to support this conclusion includes: Trustee assessment The Trustee undertakes an annual appraisal process, feedback and training to ensure that all the Trustee Directors are performing well in their role.
+Member Complaints / Disputes Over the 12 month period to 30 September 2021, from its DC membership of c.
+284,000 TPT received 13 formal complaints under the internal dispute resolution procedure about service in the DC Scheme.
+Three of these complaints were referred to the Appeals and Discretions Committee.
+Three complaints were referred to the Pensions Ombudsman in respect of TPT's DC schemes over the reporting period.

-Scheme Administration
+Trust Administration